-- Post-traumatic stress disorder remains disproportionally high — especially among children in the region.
+- Post-traumatic stress disorder remains disproportionally high — in the region.
 “I guarantee you there have been many deaths in this city just due to the fact that people were having so much stress right after the storm,” says Frank Minyard, the coroner for Orleans Parish and New Orleans.
 In the larger region, more than a third of the children in displaced families have been clinically diagnosed with PTSD, anxiety or depression since Katrina hit.

 - In New Orleans, median household income among African-American families is $26,000 below that of white families, and for Latinos, it lags by $15,000.
 In the hardest-hit areas of coastal Mississippi and Alabama, employment remains as much as 10 percent below what it would have been had Katrina not come through.

 - Annual percentage declines in tourism are projected to remain in the double digits for at least two more years, constricting a significant source of the region’s revenue.
 That’s on top of tourism income that’s already 40 percent below what it was before Katrina hit; meanwhile, tourism officials say on resort beaches will make the matter worse.

 - The oil spill beyond what disappeared after the hurricane, and a moratorium on the offshore drilling that employs tens of thousands in the region remains in place.